 Performance Testing is the process of measuring a system’s performance by increasing the demand on the system.
-It is performed to ascertain a system's behavior under normal as well as the estimated peak load conditions.
-JMeter is a segment of Apache Open Source project.
+It is performed to ascertain a system’s behavior under normal as well as the estimated peak load conditions.
+JMeter is a segment of the Apache Open Source project.
 It is an application which can be used to perform functional testing and load testing.
-It is designed as pure Java application and can be used to perform load testing of any type of web application including the ones written in .NET, PHP etc.
+It is designed as a pure Java application and can be used to perform load testing of any type of web application including the ones written in .NET, PHP, etc.

 With the help of Jmeter, multiple threads can be created, timers can be set-up for testing, assertions and listeners can be set for the test plan.
-Test plan enables the user to set the test configuration that are specific for an application.
-After right clicking the ‘Test Plan’ item, menu is revealed.
-In menu, on hover to the ‘Add’ item user can see various test features that can be created for a test plan.
+Test plan enables the user to set the test configuration that is specific for an application.
+After right clicking the ‘Test Plan’ item, the menu is revealed.
+In the menu, on hover to the ‘Add’ item user can see various test features that can be created for a test plan.
 After the creation of the test features, these are executed by the tester.

 3. JMeter helps to analyze the performance reports graphically.